alexprengere/pep_unpacking_in_comprehensions/pep.rst

-In summary, the rationale for this proposal is that it introduces a powerful yet simple extension to an existing syntax, aligns with Python’s design philosophy of readability, and solves a recurring need in a consistent way.
+In summary, the rationale for this proposal is that it introduces a powerful yet simple extension to an existing syntax, aligns with Python's design philosophy of readability, and solves a recurring need in a consistent way.
 It leverages an established operator (``*``/``**``) for a new but related purpose, thereby minimizing the learning curve and surprise for Python users.